pulkit-30/Frontend-Animations/README.md

 Simple Frontend Animation Projects.

 ---------
-# you can contribute by following these steps
+# Follow these steps to contrute in this project-
 1.fork the repo.
 <br/>
 2.create a new branch